reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 In order to see that GUI, both Jane and John need to connect to it.
 It is often very useful NOT to connect to it, because its not very interesting to see the tests execute.
-But, in some circumstances (such as debugging), you do want to see what is going on.
+In some circumstances (such as debugging) you *do* however want to see what is going on.

 Jane and John need to have xpra installed on their own machines for this to work, and John needs to download the `scripts/xpraAttach.sh`